jawknee5/Haven/README.md

-<<<<<<< HEAD
+### BB - Your Chaos Coordinating Caseworker

-### BB - Your Intelligent Companion
+BB is more than an assistant, she's a mentor, an advocate, a guide, but most importantly?
+A friend.
+BB understands that life happens, circumstances change, and sometimes taking the first step is the hardest.
+BB considers herself an absolute symbol of Help and Hope which she holds both close to her heart, and ready to overcome any challenge with her comprehensive features, vast knowledge, and intelligent support she wont rest till every heart has been helped, and every heart has a home.
+Stability starts here.
+Help has a home.

-BB is more than an assistant—she's a mentor, friend, and advocate.
-BB understands that life happens, circumstances change, and sometimes taking the first step is hardest.
-With her comprehensive features, vast knowledge, and intelligent support, she helps light the way forward.
+HAVEN.

 **BB's Capabilities**:
 - **Live Screen Viewing**: See what you see for real-time context and assistance